Experiencing Swiss Chard Growing Problems? Fret No More!

 - To discourage weeds, mulch with compost or grass clippings.

-- Use a natural fertilizer
+- Use a natural fertilizer.

-- Moderate watering is only needed.
+- Only moderate watering is needed.

 Swiss chard is very easy to harvest.
 It is what I call a "cut and grow again" type of plant.
 We usually take our fill of this vegetable, then we will freeze and share the rest with our friends, family, and neighbors.